silveredgold/beta-censoring/docs/content/beta-safety.md

 It's a much more minor point but if it matters to you Beta Censoring is also about a third the size of Beta Safety.
 That being said, it's kinda academic numbers on either side: ~55MB vs ~160MB.

+## Status and Monitoring

+Beta Censoring includes its own built-in web interface for checking on the status of the server, providing (limited) information on requests, checking on loaded assets or monitoring the performance of the server and all of its components.
+While this won't always be useful for all users, it's a very easy way to check on the server, see what assets you have available and track what's taking the time in the censoring process.

 ## Customisation

 This is a big one so hard to explain succinctly, but essentially every part of the Beta Censoring experience is more configurable and adaptable than it's counterpart in Beta Safety.